drshahizan/learn-github/latihan/id/Vivianllz/exer1.md

 ## 👋 About Me

-🎓 Software Engineering Undergraduate at FTSM, Universiti Kebangsaan Malaysia (UKM)
+🎓 My name is LI HUILIANG 😋.
+Software Engineering Undergraduate at FTSM, Universiti Kebangsaan Malaysia (UKM)

 💻 Interested in: